-- 41. Based on the topographical survey, the total length of the NR33 section to be upgraded between Kampong Trach and Kampot is 15.83 km, slightly more than the 15.10 km expected at project appraisal.
-The existing embankment will be widened to 11.0 m to accommodate a 7.0 m wearing course, 1.5 m wide sealed shoulders and 0.5 m wide verges. - 42.
-As of 31 January 2010 the detailed design was completed and the bidding documents were about 95% complete.
+- 42. Based on the topographical survey, the total length of the NR33 section to be upgraded between Kampong Trach and Kampot is 15.83 km, slightly more than the 15.10 km expected at project appraisal.
+The existing embankment will be widened to 11.0 m to accommodate a 7.0 m wearing course, 1.5 m wide sealed shoulders and 0.5 m wide verges. - 43.
+As of 28 February 2010 the detailed design and the bidding documents were complete.
 All field works, i.e., topographical survey, soil investigations and material testing, identification of borrow pits, have been completed.
 The cross and longitudinal drainage structures have been designed based on the results of the hydraulic studies.
 The alignment of the future paved road will follow the existing earth road, while the vertical profile will be raised by about 1 m on average to meet hydraulic requirements.
 The pavement structure that meets the Cambodian Pavement Standards consists of a sub-grade layer (20cm), sub-base (32.5cm), base course (20cm) and double bituminous surface treatment as wearing course.
 The existing 23 drainage structures (17 pipe culverts and 6 box culverts) will be replaced and three new pipe culverts will be built.
-The existing steel bridge at the border will be replaced by a 3-cell box culvert. - 43.
-The draft bidding documents along with drawings, technical specifications, bills of quantities and general and particular conditions of contract were submitted to PMU-3 in the second half of January 2010.
-Finalization of these documents, incorporating all comments received from PMU-3 will be completed during February 2010. - 44.
+The existing steel bridge at the border will be replaced by a 3-cell box culvert. - 44.
+The final bidding documents along with drawings, technical specifications, bills of quantities and general and particular conditions of contract were submitted to PMU-3 at the end of February 2010. - 45.
 Based on currently available market data the consultants undertook a comprehensive unit rate analysis, which has been used to re-estimate at about \$4.73 million the cost of the NR33 upgrading works.
 This estimate excludes taxes and duties but includes a \$0.128 million provision for the HIV/AIDS and trafficking awareness campaign which is proposed to be implemented through the NR 33 civil works contract, both for the NR33 contractor and for the construction contract of the new CBF at Preak Chak.
 Separate contracts for this component will be included in the Koh Kong CBF and the final maintenance demonstration project.